The Manor School, Abingdon, Oxon

 Little people start here at 2 years old, and seem very safe, secure and content.
 They reside in their own self-enclosed area, with the the usual accoutrements of sandpit, outdoor space, good staff ratios, all the crafty stuff you can imagine, and happy kids.
 At this age, that’s all you want really.
 The Latin classes can wait.

 It may sound strange, but I think possibly its biggest quirk is its modernity and sense of normality.
 For a school judged Outstanding in every area (not something many other prep schools can claim if you look closely at their ISI reports) there’s a lack of pomp or show-offness about The Manor – no Palladian mansion blocks, or scenic woodland driveways.
 The entrance is a bit meh off the main road, and many of the school buildings are functional in that Eighties brick institutional way.

-Wrap around care: The Manor is super flexible about kids staying late.
+The Manor is super flexible about kids staying late.
 The children can tell the teacher even on the same day that they need to stay on and can be accommodated up until 6pm.
 Cue grateful, overstretched parents everywhere.
 Children 3+ can attend Breakfast Club from 7.30am.

 The Manor has a well-earned reputation for pastoral care along with its academic and extra-curricular success.
 I know quite a few mums whose kids go here, and they’re absolutely ecstatic about it.
 My feeling on walking around was that it was a very warm, welcoming, nurturing school.
 It doesn’t have that sense of old-fashioned freedom that some prep schools offer – the kids aren’t left to roam in woods or whack each others’ eyes out with conkers for example.
-Instead, there are specific areas for specific age groups, and permission is needed to run off into the grounds, which may not appeal to the romantic in you but does speak to the pragmatic mother in me!
+Instead, there are specific areas for specific age groups, and permission is needed to run off into the grounds, which may not appeal to the romantic in you but may speak to the pragmatic parent in you.

-THE MUDDY VERDICT:
+THE MUDDY VERDICT

 Good for: Those looking for a superior all-round option, kids nurtured, brains engaged, opportunity to get involved in loads of different activities in a caring environment that has been judged Outstanding in every possible area.
-Anyone looking for great comparative value for money – The Manor is less expensive than some other schools I’ve reviewed in the region, with fees from £3600 per term in Reception through to £4385 in Years 5&6.
+Anyone looking for great comparative value for money – The Manor is less expensive than some other schools I’ve reviewed in the region, with fees from £4100 per term in Reception through to £4990 in Years 5&6.

 Not for: Those who like pomp and grandeur, or for anyone looking for a country idyll – the school, like the well-respected St Helen’s & St Katherine’s next door (into which The Manor feeds), is a little way off a main road.

 Dare to disagree?!
-Have a look for yourself at the next Open Morning on Saturday 23 September 2017, 10am – 12.30pm.
+Be my guest!
+Have a look for yourself at the Open Morning on Thurs 15 March 2018, 9.30am-11.30am.

 The Manor Preparatory School, Faringdon Road, Abingdon.
 OX13 6LN.
-Tel: o1235 858458. manorprep.org
+Tel: 01235 858458. manorprep.org